zharuosi/blog/source/_posts/ConvertEPS.md

 ## Introduction

-.eps is a common used format of images in academic writting by $LaTex$.
+.eps is a common used format of images in academic writting.
 If you want to convert hundreds of .jpg or .png. formats to .eps, the command *convert* in Linux system provides a good solution.

 ## ImageMagick
 <!-- more -->